oebelus/simpleShell/README.md

 # Simple Shell
-This repository contains a simple shell program implemented in C. The shell is designed to read and execute commands from the user.
-It is a basic command-line interface that reads user input and executes commands.
+A basic command-line interface that reads user input and executes commands.

 ## Compilation